ShadowGuo-Touhou/SekibankiDesktopPet/Note.md

     Begining to write the calendar function.
 I slightly changed my mind though.
 Rather than writting a calendar that sets a time to notice user about something, I want let user set the notice interval of different groups of dialog.
     I call the gui interface I'm developing now "SettingBox" because it also incorporates the settings of desktop pet.
 It is in a separate file for now, I'll integrate it into the main file later... maybe not.
 It's too long to be integerated.
     Oh, I also create a folder for the ui icons and future config files for better appearence.

+2024/3/26
+    the format for setting log is:
+    ["Movement interval starts", "Movement interval ends", "language"]

+    Note: there are alogrithms detecting mouse movement known as hud, which tracts the movement of mouse.